sandialabs/suncal/doc/Manual/manual.md

 Both calculation methods also provide a method for computing expanded uncertainties.
 The GUM method uses the Welch-Satterthwaite (W-S) approximation to determine an effective degree of freedom and determine the resulting k-factor for a given confidence interval.
 It should be noted that the W-S formula is technically only valid for uncorrelated input variables, although Suncal will use it even for problems involving correlations.
 The Monte Carlo method determines expanded uncertainty intervals by taking either the shortest or symmetric percentiles of the output probability distribution.

-### Wizard Interface

-Selecting the **Uncertainty Wizard** button from the main menu opens a guided interface for entering a measurement model and uncertainties associated with each input variable.
-The wizard is limited to a single function in the measurement model, but provides a simpler step-by-step approach for entering the data.
-The **Help** button in the wizard interface shows more details about the prompt for information to ensure the correct values are entered.
-After calculating, results from the wizard interface are identical to results from the standard interface described below.

-### Standard Uncertainty Interface
+### Uncertainty Interface

-The standard uncertainty interface provides a few more options for uncertainty propagation calculations, but does not provide the simple, step-by-step guidance.
+The standard uncertainty interface provides all options for uncertainty propagation calculations.
 Start by clicking the **Uncertainty Propagation** button from the main screen.

 ![Uncertainty Propagation Page](figs/Figure_2_2.png){#fig:uncertpropview}